-We are capable of tailoring asbestos surveys exactly to your needs; whether an individual domestic dwelling or multiple buildings within a large commercial/industrial setting.
+We tailor our asbestos surveys exactly to your needs; whether an individual domestic dwelling or multiple buildings within a large commercial or industrial setting.
 We are fully experienced in asbestos surveying all types of buildings.

 Refurbishment and demolition survey

 As defined by HSG264 the purpose of this survey is “to locate and describe, as far as reasonably practicable, all ACMs in the area where refurbishment work will take place or in the whole building if demolition is planned.
-The survey will be fully intrusive and involve destructive inspection, as necessary, to gain access to all areas, including those that may be difficult to reach.”
+The refurbishment and demolition survey will be fully intrusive and involve destructive inspection, as necessary, to gain access to all areas, including those that may be difficult to reach.”
 This may involve breaking through ceilings or partition walls to ensure all areas are inspected for asbestos.

-We are also able to offer a combination of the two surveys within an individual building which would a) target and include those specific areas subject to refurbishment/demolition b) survey the remaining areas of the building to capture as much information about the location of ACM’s.
-Included within the survey report are relevant recommendations in dealing with or managing identified ACM’s.
+We are also able to offer a combination of both the Management and Refurbishment/demolition surveys within an individual building.
+The Hybrid survey is designed to target and include those specific areas subject to refurbishment/demolition, as well as survey the remaining areas of the building to capture information about all ACMs to management survey standard.
+Included within the Hybrid survey report are relevant recommendations in dealing with or managing identified ACMs.

-Following the issue of a survey, we can offer ongoing compliance by carrying out a re-inspection of the ACM’s found.
-It is recommended that these should be conducted annually although for some higher risk ACM’s in areas prone to disturbance, inspections should be considered to be more regular.
-The re-inspection involves updating the condition of the previously identified ACM’s and addressing any access issues from the original survey.
-The results of this are issued in an updated report, similar to our normal survey report format with recommendations on dealing with or managing the identified ACM’s.
+Following the issue of a survey, we can offer ongoing compliance by carrying out a re-inspection of the ACMs found.
+We recommend that these should be conducted annually although for higher risk ACMs in areas prone to disturbance, asbestos re-inspections should be considered to be more regular.
+The re-inspecting involves inspecting the condition of the previously identified ACMs.
+The results are issued in an updated report, similar to our normal survey report format with recommendations on dealing with or managing the identified ACMs.